LA CROSSE AREA SYNOD

 Our Savior strongly supports the work of the gospel through our partnership in the La Crosse Area Synod, and the Evangelical Lutheran Church in America (ELCA).
 Joining together with over 80 congregations in the synod, and nearly 10,000 throughout the ELCA, we make happen things we simply can’t do on our own.
 Our mission support of over $32,000 per year, along with the support from other congregations supports new mission starts, missionaries across the globe, education at colleges and seminaries, the development of new mission materials in a variety of languages, chaplains at hospitals, prisons, and military units, campus ministries, peace and justice advocacy, and many other ministries that reach from our own community to the other side of the globe.
 In a recent congregational reflection, our mission support was one of our top six priorities.
 Jesus said, “Go therefore and make disciples of all nations…” (Matthew 28:19).
 Through our mission support we do just that!

-Along with our mission support through the La Crosse Area Synod and the Evangelical Lutheran Church in America, Our Savior’s is also one of the primary supporters of Lutheran Campus Ministry at La Crosse (LCM).
-LCM, known among students as simply “Common Ground,” provides a place of nurture, growth, and sometimes safety for young adults studying at UL-W, Viterbo, and Western Technical College.
-Our Savior’s commits to financial support (over $5000/year), but also to leadership support.
-Several students from Our Savior’s have been involved in leadership at LCM, and Pastor Jon chairs the Board of Directors.
+Along with our mission support through the La Crosse Area Synod and the Evangelical Lutheran Church in America, Our Savior’s is also one of the primary supporters of Lutheran Campus Ministry at La Crosse (called LuMin).
+LuMin has it’s home in a building known as “Common Ground,” and provides a place of nurture, growth, and sometimes safety for young adults studying at UL-W, Viterbo, and Western Technical College.
+Our Savior’s commits to financial support (over $4000/year), but also to leadership support, as Pastor Jon is a past chair of the LuMin board.

-LCM partners with United Campus Ministry, sharing the Common Ground building.
-Together, the two ministries conduct standing room only worship on Sunday evenings, trips to learn and serve around the world that typically include 20+ students, other trips and events to deepen spirituality, small group and Bible studies, and even distribute cookies on campus every Wednesday (thousands of cookies every year!)
-Most of all, Common Ground is a place where students can be safe, ask questions, and experience the crucified and risen Jesus in the midst of their hectic and sometimes bewildering journey of life.
+Sunday evening worship, trips to learn and serve around the world that typically include 20+ students, other trips and events to deepen spirituality, small group and Bible studies, partnerships with other student organizations, and even cookies on campus every Wednesday (thousands of cookies every year!) are all a part of LuMin’s work.
+Most of all, LuMin is a place where students can be safe, ask questions, and experience the crucified and risen Jesus in the midst of their hectic and sometimes bewildering journey of life.

 SUGAR CREEK BIBLE CAMP